erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 * discover new programs that supports Vim keybindings.
 In the need for a new file manager?
 Why not get one that has Vim keybindigns?
 * be up to date and alive -- add new programs and extensions as they evolve!

-There are of course already lists like this one ([1](https://www.slant.co/topics/7131/~programming-text-editors-with-vim-key-bindings), [2](https://www.reddit.com/r/vim/comments/3tluqr/my_list_of_applications_with_vi_keybindings/)) floating around on the internet.
+There are of course already lists like this one floating around on the internet (see #Acknowledgments).
 While they are great, the issue is that they are not up to date with the latest developments.
-There are Vim-emulator addons being developed all the time!
+There are Vim-emulator add-ons being developed all the time!
 This is why this collaborative list was created.

 # The Ultimate Vim Keybinding List
 The following symbols are used with each list item to make it clearer what kind of Vim keybindings support exist